opengis/laravel-log-visits/README.md

 $ipMetadata = LogVisits::getIpMetadata('142.250.64.142');

 // Gets the country short code for the current request ip
-// Usefull for phone number of countries UI default
+// Usefull for phone number or countries list UI default
 // Will return the ip-metadata-default-country-code config if unable to process through ipstack
 $ipMetadata = LogVisits::getCountryCode();